-The handling of holiday homes is one of the core areas of my activity.
+The handling of holiday homes is one of the core areas of our activities.
 In Austria, in particular in Tyrol, Vorarlberg and Salzburg restrictive rules are applied to prevent holiday homes.

 In Germany, a holiday home is clearly a home for holidays.
 In Tyrol, a distinction is made between residences that are officially approved as holiday homes (holiday apartments) and residences that are not approved for this purpose.
 Contrary to popular opinion, the acquisition of a house or apartment that is not classified as a holiday home (holiday apartment) does not require the purchaser to set up his primary place of residence (main residence) at the property.